router5/router5.github.io/_guides/configuring-routes.md

 ## Router5 constructor

-__new Router5(routes, opts)__:

-List of __options__ supported:

-- `useHash`: `true` or `false`.
-If `true`, a hash will be prepended to the route path.
-- `hashPrefix`: a prefix to add to paths with hash.
-Set it to `!` for hashbang URLs.
-- `defaultRoute`: the default route, see [navigation guide](/docs/navigation.html).
-- `defaultParams`: the default route params.
-- `base`: specify the base path of your application.
-- `trailingSlash`: set to a truthy value for allowing optional trailing slashes

-__Routes__ can be:
+When using Router5 contstructor `new Router5(routes, opts)`, __routes__ can be:

 - An array of RouteNode objects and plain objects.
-- A RouteNode Object or plain object: in that case.
+- A RouteNode Object or plain object (not recommended)

 If passing a RouteNode object (or a plain object), that node will become your router's root node.
 All routes added later will then extend its path.
-If you pass to Router5 an array, it will automatically create a rootNode with an empty name and empty path
+This is __not recommended__ mostly because it is untested.
+Instead, passing to Router5 an array (of plain objects or RouteNode objects) will automatically create a rootNode with an empty name and empty path (`new RouteNode('', '')`).
-(`new RouteNode('', '')`), which is the recommended way.

 When configuring routes, RouteNode and POJOs can be mixed.
-The two compulsory information needed to create a route are name and path.
+The two compulsory information needed to create a route are a name and a path.
 When nesting routes, they inherit from their parent.
 For example, a route named `b` with path `/b` added as a children of route named
 'a' (path `/a`) will be named `a.b` (its path will be `/a/b`).